albachteng/javascript/data_structures/hash.md

 The *load factor* is generally represented by *alpha* (a here) and refers to the ratio: (# of items in the table / current max size of the table).

 Q: for which values of the constant *a* will this function produce a full cycle modulo N?
-A: when a and N are relatively prime, meaning their greatest common denominator is 1.
+A: when a and N are *relatively prime*, meaning their *greatest common denominator is 1.*

 ## Quadratic: